phongnt570/UETsegmenter/README.md

 UETsegmenter is a toolkit for Vietnamese word segmentation.
 It uses a hybrid approach that combines longest matching with logistic regression.

+UETsegmenter is written in Java and developed in Esclipse IDE.

 ## How to run

-The following command is used to run this toolkit:
+The following command is used to run this toolkit, your PC needs JDK 1.8 or newer:

 ```
 vn.edu.vnu.uet.nlp.segmenter.bin.Execute -r <what_to_execute> {additional arguments}